robofuntastic/lineturtle/README.md

 ## Contributing
 We welcome contributions and suggestions from the community!
 If you find issues, want to suggest enhancements, or contribute to the codebase, please check out [ROS Discourse](https://discourse.ros.org/t/lineturtle-drawing-robot-based-on-esp32-microros-and-ros-2-by-robofuntastic/32940).

-## Support
-If you have questions, need assistance, or want to share your Lineturtle experiences, feel free to join our Discord Community.

 ## License
 This project is licensed under the MIT License.